-Exhibition successfully launched, will continue for about 3 months.
+Exhibition successfully launched, will continue until early September 2017.
 Don’t miss it!

 The Ties that bind exhibition, a collaboration between the Australian Lebanese Historical Society and the Royal Historical Society of Queensland, was launched on Saturday 22 April at the Commissariat Store Museum, William Street Brisbane to a full house.